 A further application of genetic engineering is to produce animal organs for transplant purposes.

 The usual justification for using animal organs is a lack of human donors.
-One possible solution that could be investigated is to introduce an ‘opt-out’ scheme (where organs are presumed to be available after death unless otherwise indicated).
-Belgium introduced such a scheme and the supply increased markedly [Source: New Scientist, 1994, June 18, p24-29].
+One possible solution is an ‘opt-out’ scheme (where organs are presumed to be available after death unless otherwise indicated).
 In addition, health policy could be directed towards preventing disease, thereby obviating the need for so many transplants.

 The idea of animal-to-human transplants was endorsed by the influential Nuffield Council on Bioethics, so long as certain safeguards and ethical procedures were followed.
 But, despite the existence of the transgenic pig, the Council saw major problems and dangers.
 “Even if hyperacute rejection [in which the recipient’s immune system rapidly destroys the incoming organ] can be controlled, there will be other immunological barriers to acceptance of the xenograft by the recipient.
 There may also be biochemical and physiological incompatibilities between pig organs and human beings.”
 [Source: Animal-to-Human Transplants – the ethics of xenotransplantation.
 Nuffield Council on Bioethics, March 1996, p36.]

 Nuffield pointed to another major problem: “It is not possible to predict or quantify the risk that xenotransplantation will result in the emergence of new human diseases.
 But in the worst case, the consequences could be far-reaching and difficult to control.”
 [Source: Nuffield Council report, p116.]
 Nuffield was referring to the fear that animal organs will contain unknown and therefore unscreened-for viruses and other disease organisms that prove deadly to people.